dzavalishin/mqtt_udp/README.md

 ## Reasons to avoid MQTT/UDP

 *   You need to transfer long payloads.
 On some systems size of UDP datagram is limited.
 *   You need to know if datagram was delivered for sure.
 It is impossible with UDP.
+Though, reliable delivery subsystem is being in development now and will be available soon.

 ## Ways to extend MQTT/UDP